New Constraints on Lorentz Invariance Violation at High Redshifts from Multiband of GRBs: Results and Discussion

-In this equation, $f$ represents the specific model; $\sigma_{t}$ indicates the uncertainty in spectral lag; $\sigma_{E_{0}}$ and $\sigma_{E}$ represent the widths of the lower and upper energy intervals respectively.
-The $\sigma_{D_{L}}$ represents the error from luminosity distance data.
+where $f$ represents the specific model; $\sigma_{t}$ indicates the uncertainty in spectral lag; $\sigma_{E_{0}}$ and $\sigma_{E}$ represent the widths of the lower and upper energy bounds, respectively; and $\sigma_{D_{L}}$ represents the uncertainty from the luminosity distance data.

 To ensure convergence of results, we set the chain length to 300,000.
 This article investigates time delays in linear and quadratic relationships, corresponding to $n = 1$ and $n = 2$, respectively.
 The fitting results with a confidence interval of 1$\sigma$ (68\%) are presented in Table~\ref{tab:table1}.